lnalborczyk/phd_thesis/docs/01-chap1.md

 \initial{A}s you read these words, you might notice the presence of a familiar companion.
 A voice-like phenomenon that remains unnoticed until we pay attention to it.
 However, if I ask you to focus on that little voice while you are reading these lines, you would probably be able to provide a relatively fine-graind description of this thing that we call inner speech.
 Whose voice is it ?
 Is it yours ?
 Is it gendered ?
 It is usually possible to examine these aspects as well as more low-level features like the tone of this soundy companion, its pitch, its tempo, or virtually any sensory aspect of it.
 This first set of very basic observations already provide us some very important insights.
-First, if we can think about inner speech, then it should be something different from thinking itself (réf ?).
-Rather, inner speech (or *covert speech*), can be construed as *a* vehicle for conscious thought (instead of *verbal thinking*, for instance)^[We will not dwell on the touchy question whether inner speech is a necessary condition for consciousness.
+First, if we can think about inner speech, then it should be something different from thinking itself.
+Rather, inner speech (or *covert speech*) can be construed as *a* vehicle for conscious thought (instead of *verbal thinking*, for instance)^[We will not dwell on the touchy question whether inner speech is a necessary condition for consciousness.
 For the current purpose, it is sufficient to say that thinking and inner speech are ontologically separable.].
 Second, the set of observations we can make about our inner voice also tautologically reveals that inner speech is accompanied by sensory percepts (sounds, kinaesthesic feelings, etc.).
-It thus raises an interesting question: where do these percepts come from ?
+It thus raises another set of fascinating questions about the origin and nature of inner speech percepts: where do these percepts come from ?
 Why do they look like the one we experience when we *actually* (overtly) speak ?

 This first set of questions refer to the *nature* of inner speech, that is, *what* is it ?
 In the current work, we are mostly concerned with this first question.
-Another related set of interesting questions revolve around the *function* question, that is, *what for* is it ?
+Another related set of fascinating questions revolve around the *function* question, that is, *what is it for* [e.g.,@alderson-day_inner_2015] ?
 The influential Vygotskian theory of inner speech development suggests that inner speech evolves from *private speech* (i.e., self-adressed overt speech) during childhood.
 As such, we (as others have argued elsewhere) postulate that the functions of inner speech are inherited from the functions of private speech, via a mechanism of internalisation.
 The specific features of this internalisation processs are worthy of investigation on their own (and we briefly discuss them later on) but we are mostly interesred in the *what is* (the nature) question here.
 Thus, we will only sparsely address the *functions* question in the following text.

 That being said, it is interesting to look at situations in which these functions do not work as intended.
 These *dysfunctions* [that can also be considered as *mis-exadaptation*, @agnati_possible_2012] are as spread as...
 They can generally be understood as transdiagnostic processes (i.e., a process that is not specific to a single pathology), and cover various...

-Learning how to internalise speech might be similar to learning how to internalise playing an instrument...
-Let’s consider the analogy between speaking and playing an instrument (e.g., the piano).
-Playing piano results from the learning of an infinitely complex coordination of fine motor sequences, that in turn produce sensory (kinestheatic, auditory, visual, etc) feedback to the producer of the action (the agent).
-It seems that (from a certain level of analysis), the act of speech can be paralleled with the act of playing an instrument in that its consists in the coordination of infinitely complex movements that result in some modifications in the environment that in turn generate sensory feedbacks for the agent.
-Thus, pursuing the analogy, we argue that imagining playing pian and imagining speaking (i.e., producing inner speech) might rest on similar mechanisms… see O’Shea & Moran (2018) on expert pianists...

 ## Rumination as a form of repetitive negative thinking

-Blah blah [@koster_rumination_2013]...
+### Theoretical perspectives on rumination

+The cognitive approach [@Koster2011;@Koster2013]... from the RST to contrl theories and the mental habit theory...

-As suggested by @Christoff2016, rumination and other forms of spontaneous thoughts can be considered in a common conceptual space (see Figure 1).
+As suggested by @christoff_mind-wandering_2016, rumination and other forms of spontaneous thoughts can be considered in a common conceptual space (see Figure 1).
 This space is built upon two dimensions: *deliberate constraints* and *automatic constraints*.
 These dimensions represent two general mechanisms that allow to constrain the contents of these related mental states and the transitions between them.
-The first contrain correspond to a deliberate processus and is implemented through **cognitive control** [@Miller2000].
+The first contrain correspond to a deliberate processus and is implemented through **cognitive control** [@miller_prefrontal_2000].
 The second constrain is referring to more automatic constrains like sensory afferences.
-In this framework, rumination is characterizsd by the highest level of automatic constraints and spread all along the *deliberate constraints* dimension.
+In this framework, rumination is characterised by the highest level of automatic constraints and spread all along the *deliberate constraints* dimension.

 \begin{figure}